 More events throughout the Walter Jones Historical Park:

 🍊 Historic reenactors: Union and Confederate soldiers with an encampment of period tents, weapons and uniforms of the common foot soldier; Union Naval display; Golden Teacup Society (Civil War-era civilian women); World War II reenactors with period Jeeps

 🍊 Reenactors from the Fort Mose Historical Society and representatives of Jacksonville Gullah Geeche Nation CDC will be sharing the area’s rich African-American heritage

-🍊 Santa and Mrs. Claus in the farmhouse
+🍊 Santa Claus in the farmhouse

 🍊 Horse-drawn hayrides